 Here, you need to start looking from a user’s perspective and therefore define each feature’s scope and purpose to make sure they align with the user’s needs.

 Prioritise features based on their importance to the business objectives and sideline those that are of less importance.
 You can do this by using a prioritisation matrix.
-This will help you save on app development costs by eliminating what’s not required and, at the same time, reducing development times.
+This will help you save on app development costs by eliminating what’s not required and, at the same time, reduce development times.

 3 - Build a high-level user flow